Everything we know about FIU bridge collapse

 Authorities were called to the scene of the accident around 1:30 p.m. local time Thursday.
 Upon arrival, they found eight cars trapped beneath the collapsed span and immediately launched a search-and-rescue operation that included more than 100 first responders from multiple agencies.
 Police dogs and heavy machinery are aiding the investigation.

+The victims have been identified as FIU student Alexa Duran, 57-year-old Oswald Gonzalez, 53-year-old Alberto Arias and 60-year-old Rolando Fraga Hernandez, 60.
+Police also released the identity of victim Navarro Brown, who died at a hospital shortly after the accident.

-Nearly a dozen people were taken to the hospital during the course of the rescue operation, according to Miami-Dade Fire Rescue.
-Their conditions and identities are not yet known.
+In addition to Brown, nearly a dozen other people were taken to the hospital during the course of the rescue operation, according to Miami-Dade Fire Rescue.
+Those victims' conditions are not immediately known.

 Multiple bodies have been removed from the scene of the accident, and authorities said Friday that they expect to find more as they continue their investigation.